matthagy/scalaps/README.md

 (2, ScList([8]))
 ```

+See examples/ directory for additional examples of using scalaps.

 Very much a work in progress.
 Expect major changes as the library evolves.

-I'd very match appreciate other people's input, so feel free to submit a PR.
+I'd appreciate other people's input, so feel free to submit a PR.

 Contact: Matt Hagy <matthew.hagy@gmail.com>